RocketPy-Team/RocketPy/docs/user/sensitivity.rst

 Creating and fitting a `SensitivityModel`
 -----------------------------------------
-We pass the parameters list and target variables list to the `SensitivityModel` object in order to create it.
+We pass the parameters list and target variables list to the :class:`rocketpy.sensitivity.SensitivityModel` object in order to create it.

 .. jupyter-execute::

-    from rocketpy import SensitivityModel
+    from rocketpy.sensitivity import SensitivityModel

     model = SensitivityModel(parameters, target_variables)

-If we know the nominal values for the parameters and target variables in the simulation, we can pass them using the methods `set_parameters_nominal` and `set_target_variables_nominal`.
+If we know the nominal values for the parameters and target variables in the simulation, we can pass them using the methods :meth:`rocketpy.sensitivity.SensitivityModel.set_parameters_nominal` and :meth:`rocketpy.sensitivity.SensitivityModel.set_target_variables_nominal`.
 If we do not pass it to the model, the fit method estimates them from data.
 In this example, we will pass the nominal values only for the parameters and let the method estimate the nominals for the target variables.

 .. jupyter-execute::

     parameters_nominal_mean = [
         analysis_parameters[parameter_name]["mean"]
         for parameter_name in analysis_parameters.keys()